 Yangon offers a totally different feel from other Asian cities of a similar size and it's not yet overwhelmed with the desire for modernization.
 It's making its own progress at its own pace, in its own calm, unique way.
 At night, Yangon's wide boulevards come alive with hordes of stalls selling delicious food and piles of huge cigars.
 If you can close your eyes to the decay of the old colonial architecture downtown, you'll probably agree that this is one of the most charming cities in Asia.

 A visit to Myanmar is incomplete without seeing the Shwedagon Pagoda.
-This glittering world famous gold-plated Pagoda is 100 meters high, and surrounded by 64 stupas.
+This glittering world-famous gold-plated Pagoda is 99 meters high, and surrounded by 64 stupas.
 It dominates the city from its hilltop site.
-This mighty monument was built in the 18th century and is surrounded by an incredible assortment of statues, temples, shrines, images and pavilions.
+This mighty monument was built in the 18th century and is surrounded by an incredible assortment of statues, temples, shrines, images, and pavilions.
 The Shwedagon was called 'a beautiful winking wonder' by Kipling and it truly is a magical place, especially at sunset.
-In Yangon, you'll also find the legendary Strand Hotel, the colossal reclining Buddha in ChaukhtatgyiPaya and the peaceful Kandawgyi and Inya Lakes.
+In Yangon, you'll also find the legendary Strand Hotel, the colossal reclining Buddha in ChaukhtatgyiPaya, and the peaceful Kandawgyi and Inya Lakes.

-Bagan, lying on the left bank of the Ayeyawaddy River in the dry zone of central Myanmar, is the most popular historical sites in the country.
+Bagan, lying on the left bank of the Ayeyarwady River in the dry zone of central Myanmar, is the most popular historical sites in the country.
 Ancient monuments of Bagan cover an area of about 16 square miles.
 All edifices numbering over 2200 were devoted to Buddhism.
-The kings who reigned during the 11th to 13th centuries, united the people of Bagan and created the fundamental structures to govern the social, economic and administrative systems which would form foundation for present day Myanmar.
+The kings who reigned during the 11th to 13th centuries, united the people of Bagan and created the fundamental structures to govern the social, economic, and administrative systems which would form the foundation for present-day Myanmar.

 - Ananda Temple Built by King Kyansittha in 1090, the Ananda Temple is the masterpiece of early style temple architecture.
 There are four huge Buddha images in the standing position and a series of eighty relief's depicting the life of the Buddha.

-- Thatbyinnyu Temple Over 66 metres high, the Thatbyinnyu Temple, built by King Alaungsithu in the middle of the 12th century, overtops all other monuments and it terrace affords visitors a magnificent panorama of the Bagan plain.
+- Thatbyinnyu Temple Over 66 meters high, the Thatbyinnyu Temple, built by King Alaungsithu in the middle of the 12th century, overtops all other monuments and its terrace affords visitors a magnificent panorama of the Bagan plain.

-- Htilominlo Temple Built by King Nadaungmya in 1211, the 50 metre high Htilominlo is one of the largest temples of Bagan and is noted for its fine plaster carvings.
+- Htilominlo Temple Built by King Nadaungmya in 1211, the 50-meter high Htilominlo is one of the largest temples of Bagan and is noted for its fine plaster carvings.

 - Dhammayangyi Temple This massive temple: built by King Narathu in the 12th century, displays the finest brickwork in Bagan.